MicrosoftDocs/learn/learn-pr/azure/autoscale-java-azure/includes/4-rules.md

 ## How an autoscale rule analyzes metrics

 Autoscaling works by analyzing trends in metric values over time across and all instances.
-Analysis is a multistep process.
+Analysis is a multi-step process.

 In the first step, an autoscale rule aggregates the values retrieved for a metric for all instances across a period of time known as the time grain.
 Each metric has its own intrinsic time grain, but in most cases this period is 1 minute.
 The aggregated value is known as the time aggregation.
 The options available are Average, Minimum, Maximum, Total, Last, and Count.